-The Public Administration Department provides a modified program for in-service students or for individuals with significant professional service that reduces the required graduate credits from forty-two (42) credits to thirty-six (36) credits.
-Included in the reduced requirements is the elimination of the three (3) credit internship required of all pre-service students and one (1) other three (3) credit elective/ specialty course.
+Master of Public Administration - In-Service Program Option (30 Credits) Program Overview The Public Administration Department provides a modified program for in-service students or for individuals with significant professional service that reduces the required graduate credits from thirty-six (36) credits to thirty-six (30) credits.
+Included in the reduced requirements is the elimination of one elective course consisting of three (3) credits, and one Capstone seminar consisting of three (3) credits.
 An Exit Paper based on a topic related to the in-service student's chosen area of specialization is required.
 The student's advisor must approve the topic of the Exit Paper.